 You are likely to have a heightened sense of smell during your early pregnancy.
 This may make any feelings of sickness that you have worse.

 The changes in hormone levels in early pregnancy may make you have more mood swings and feel irritable than usual.

 Although this has always been the most obvious sign of pregnancy, many women now find out they are pregnant before they miss their first period.

-Many women may have a small amount of bleeding (spotting) at the time of their missed period.
+Many women may have a light period with small amount of bleeding (spotting) at the time of their missed period.
 This is sometimes called an 'implantation bleed'.
 It happens when the fertilised egg attaches and fixes itself (implants itself) in the wall of your womb (uterus).
 It is harmless.

 However, if you have any spotting or heavy bleeding when you are pregnant then you should let your doctor or midwife know.
 In some cases further tests (for example, a scan) are necessary.
 This is because bleeding can sometimes be a sign of a miscarriage.